 08210 5 Incorrect Assumptions People Make About Training For An Ironman 700x394

-Debunked: 5 Incorrect Assumptions People Make About Training for an IRONMAN
+5 Incorrect Assumptions People Make About Training for a Triathlon

 BY Steven Moody

-Don’t let one of these common misconceptions about IRONMAN training keep you from toeing the line.
+Don’t let one of these common misconceptions about triathlon training keep you from toeing the line.

-Being a qualified coach (and spending half of my time either in Lycra or IRONMAN-branded gear) it invariably comes up in conversations with “normal” people about the absurdity to the type of training and races I do.
+Being a coach, it invariably comes up in conversations with “normal” people about the absurdity to the type of training and races I do.

-One of the more consistent responses in these conversations is somebody explaining to me how much they would love to (but could never!) do an IRONMAN race.
+One of the more consistent responses in these conversations is somebody explaining to me how much they would love to (but could never!) do a full-distance triathlon.

 I used to just nod in agreement, but as I built my coaching expertise, I found myself challenging people’s standard assumptions people made about why they personally couldn’t achieve what I’ve helped others achieve for years.

-In my experience, their reasons for not being able to take on an IRONMAN normally fall into one of these five categories:
+In my experience, their reasons for not being able to take on a full-distnace triathlon normally fall into one of these five categories:

-Have you ever watched an IRONMAN in person?
+Have you ever watched a triathlon in person?
 And by in person, I specifically mean not watching on TV where the cameras zone in on the chiselled pros battling it out at the pointy end of the race.
 Because if you have you will have witnessed athletes of all ages, shapes and sizes racing on the exact same course as the professionals.

-IRONMAN is a very personal journey, and people will have different race strategies and goals on the day.
-These can range from just finishing to qualifying for the world championship—my point is there are no physical barriers to doing an IRONMAN, if you are willing to really chase that goal.
+Triathlon is a very personal journey, and people will have different race strategies and goals on the day.
+These can range from just finishing to qualifying for the world championship—my point is there are no physical barriers to doing a full-distance triathlon, if you are willing to really chase that goal.

 I always push the fact that people should see a race in person; at a minimum you will be uplifted by the strength of human spirit and more than likely be inspired to take on a challenge of your own.

-Reason 2: “Oh I would never have the time for IRONMAN training.”
+Reason 2: “Oh I would never have the time for training.”

 Typically when people say this to me, I conversationally ask them what TV programs they watch or how much time they spend on social media.
 When we go through the list—it can add up to around 10 hours a week!
 That huge chunk of wasted time is where I tell them I “find” the time for myself and my athletes.
 It was actually there all along.